How income tax is calculated

 Tax brackets for 2025–2026

-Following the Stage 3 tax cuts which took effect 1 July 2024, Australia has the following income tax brackets for Australian residents:
+Following the Stage 3 tax changes that took effect on 1 July 2024, Australian residents who are entitled to the full tax-free threshold use the following brackets for 2025–2026:

 | Taxable Income | Tax Rate | Tax on This Bracket |